 Saudi Arabia extends pilgrimage suspension to its own citizens

-Saudi Arabia extended a suspension of pilgrimages by foreigners to the holy cities of Mecca and Medina to Saudi citizens and residents due to concerns about the coronavirus, state news agency SPA reported.
+Saudi Arabia expanded a rare freeze on pilgrimages to the Muslim holy cities of Mecca and Medina by foreigners to also include Saudi citizens and residents due to concerns about the new coronavirus, state news agency SPA reported.

-Riyadh reported its first case of the coronavirus on Monday and a second case on Wednesday, both from nationals who had not disclosed their visits to Iran when returning to the kingdom.
+Riyadh reported its first case of the flu-like disease on Monday and a second incidence on Wednesday, both from nationals who had not disclosed recent visits to Iran, which has reported the most deaths outside China where the virus originated.
 "Based on the recommendations of the committee appointed to monitor coronavirus ... it has been decided to suspend umrah for citizens and residents in the kingdom," SPA said, citing an official source in the Saudi interior ministry.

 Saudi nationals and residents can still visit Mecca and Medina and pray there, provided they do not go for the purpose of umrah, deputy haj minister Abdulfattah Mashat told Al Arabiya TV on Wednesday.
 "Mecca is still open to visitors from across the kingdom.
 The decision suspends only umrah activities," he said.

-Pilgrimage is big business for Saudi Arabia and is the backbone of plans to develop tourism under Crown Prince Mohammed bin Salman's economic reform agenda.
+Pilgrimage is big business for Saudi Arabia and is the backbone of plans to develop tourism under Crown Prince Mohammed bin Salman's economic reform agenda, which aims to end the oil dependence of the world's top crude exporter.
 Visits by pilgrims accelerate during the holy fasting month of Ramadan, beginning this year in late April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)